caroline495/JS_project/README.md

 TheMetHighlights project is a data visualization of the artworks in The Metropolitan Museum of Art in New York City, providing a snapshot of different time periods in art history.
 The Met's collection is divided into 6 time periods, which can be selected and then explored by the user.
 For each time period, TheMetHighlights will show a snapshot which contains information on the share of highlights vs. non-highlights and the top named artists/attributors (by works produced) in each time period of the Met's collection, as well as show selected works.

+See it live here: [🎨 The Met Highlights](https://caroline495.github.io/The-Met-Highlights-Project/)

 ## Functionality & MVPs